 It isn’t surprising that My Son Sanctuary is the most popular tourist attraction in Hoi An.
 It makes for a fascinating day trip, especially if you go with a guide.
 There were a few people there who rented motorbikes and went on their own.
 That’s cool too and something I probably would have done had I been confident enough to ride motorbikes in Vietnam.
 But then again, it makes it so much more interesting when you have a guide explaining everything to you.
 It’s a different experience when you know what you’re looking at.
 We don’t usually go on guided tours like this but I’m understanding the benefits now.

 As previously described, we booked our tour with Simply Vietnam Travel for VND 1,200,000 each.
 This comes with entrance fees, bottled water, and snacks and requires a minimum of two people.
 If you’re thinking it’s a little pricey, it is.
 I thought so myself.
 But you have to remember that this is a private tour hence the extra cost.
-If you’d rather not pay as much, then there are other options like Klook’s My Son Discovery Tour.
-It’s a group tour and costs less than half the price at around VND 502,650 per person.
-I love Klook but haven’t taken this particular tour so I can’t vouch for it, but a common complaint seems to be the group size.
-You can read the reviews on that link to see what I mean.
-If you don’t mind going in large groups then this Klook tour should be good enough.
-Otherwise, you may want to opt for the My Son Holy Land Full Day Tour with Simply Vietnam Travel if you want a more personal experience.
+If you’d rather not pay as much, then you can join a group tour with Klook or Kkday.
+They’re considerably cheaper but based on people’s reviews, groups can be uncomfortably big.
+If you want a more personal experience, then you may want to go with the My Son Holy Land Full Day Tour with Simply Vietnam Travel.

 Personally, we had an awesome time with Turtle.
 As mentioned above, he’s fun, energetic, and full of jokes.
 It’s been three weeks since our trip and Ren and I still find ourselves repeating some of his expressions.
 “Ssssssso CUTE!” 😆 Best of all, he loves food!
 When he found out how much we love food too, he took us to this noodle place in Hoi An after the tour.
 Frequented mostly by locals, they’re known for serving the best banh canh in Hoi An.
 It was delicious and one of the best meals we had in Vietnam.
 If you enjoy food too and decide to go on this tour, then be sure to ask him about that banh canh. 😉